 The University of Birmingham campuses are well-connected for local and national transport links.
 There are a range of options for travelling around the local area, into the city centre and further afield, whether you are a commuting student or looking to explore the area.

 Commuting to campus

 If you are planning to commute to campus as a student, it is likely that you will already have worked out the best ways to travel.
-Read out information on travelling safely to understand what measures local travel operators are putting in place for your safety.
+You may still find some of the information on this page useful, and you might like to read our tips for commuting students.

 Ways to travel around Birmingham

-You can check train times, routes and ticket prices using the National Rail website.
-Many students decide to get a 16-25 Railcard (also available for those over 25 who are in full-time study) to save money on rail travel.
+You can check train times, routes and ticket prices using the National Rail website, as well as other ticket providers.
+Many students decide to get a 16-25 Railcard (also available for those over 25 who are in full-time study) or a 26-30 Railcard to save money on rail travel.

 The University station can become busy at peak times - you can avoid the queues by buying your tickets or collecting pre-booked tickets at the ticket machines located in University Centre (R23 - Edgbaston Campus) and the Murray Learning Centre (R28 - Edgbaston Campus), or by using a train ticket app.
 You can buy your Railcards online to avoid needing to queue at the station.